VyprVPN full review

-The Premium plan allows 5 connections, but you also get to use Vypr’s proprietary Chameleon protocol which is designed specifically to avoid detection by certain governments, and which makes it a more compelling choice for those travelling to China, Russia, Turkey, Iran and other middle-eastern countries.
+Regardless of which duration you go for, the account allows 5 connections and includes the use of Vypr’s proprietary Chameleon protocol which is designed specifically to avoid detection by certain governments, and which makes it a more compelling choice for those travelling to China, Russia, Turkey, Iran and other middle-eastern countries.

 Features and apps

 VyprVPN offers apps for the main four: Windows, Android, iOS and macOS, but it also offers apps for Android TV, Amazon Fire TV and software you can install onto compatible routers as well.

 There are a few other unusual apps, including for QNAP NAS boxes, the Black Phone and Anonabox.
 Naturally, you can also set up a VPN connection manually on any device that supports it and the website offers tutorials showing how to get VyprVPN working with popular devices including Apple TV, Synology NAS and others.

 In 2019 VyprVPN's apps had a complete facelift.
 The current interface is much simpler and cleaner, and making it easier to choose and change servers.
 However, the loss of the speed graph, IP address and other details will no doubt be a disappointment to some existing users who liked seeing that information.
 Here's the iPhone app:

 Importantly, the settings menu has been decluttered and retains just the key stuff.
 Quality of life updates mean you can now change servers without first disconnecting, and it’s touches like these which make the apps more convenient to use.
 (We’d love to see an Android widget as you get with ExpressVPN, though.)